 Once you’re prepared to apply for your mortgage, it’s time to comparison shop.
 Fortunately, it’s very easy to do.
 There are a number of mortgage rate sources on the internet to choose from.
 But always check with your bank or credit union.
 They frequently have preferred rates for existing customers that may be lower than what is available to the general public.
 Since you’re an established customer, you have a better chance to get approved for the lowest rate possible.

 Obtaining a mortgage can be a long and detailed process, but it becomes a whole lot easier when you are prepared before applying.
 Improve your credit, pay down some debt, and start saving.
 Getting the best mortgage rate involves the combination of all the factors above—so make sure you’re prepared and getting yourself into a new home will be far less stressful.

 Lone Star Financing Can Help

-At Lone Star Financing, we are a Texas-based mortgage company.
+At Lone Star Financing, is a national mortgage company and can close home loans in Missouri, Texas, California and Florida.
 We want to help you through every step of financing your new home.
 Fill out the quick contact form or call Lone Star Financing today at 1-800-960-4565 to speak with one of our Texas mortgage specialists and get a free good faith estimate.